Ekips-Prime-Pro/Ekips-Prime-Pro-Editor/README.md

 ## Tools

+The tools will be easy to understandt and documentet, also these will be developt to be more intuitive.

 - Text editor
 - Compiler and debugger for Custom Spike Prime Programming Language
 - Connect with Spike -> v3.0